sencrop/sencrop-developer-platform/src/markdown/partners.md

 ## Delegation flows

-You can obtain a token from our users via 2 distinct flows currently, the SMS flow or the module flow.
+You can obtain a token from our users via 2 distinct flows currently, the SMS flow or the module flow:

-## Module flow
+### Module flow

 This flow allows you to directly create tokens for our users.
 The prerequisite is that the user must have activated at least one of your modules on their Sencrop application.